ToruNiina/AWKesome/README.md

     PDBread("filename", DATA, SIZE)

-here, _DATA_ and _SIZE_ is name of data array that you want to store the information.
+here, _DATA_ is name of data array that you want to store the information.
+_SIZE_ contains the size of each array.
+You can get the number of models and particles in PDB file from SIZE in the way described below.

 You can access the information in pdb file like this way.